danwhitston/auction-api/README.md

 # auction-api

-Cloud-based Auction API, written in NodeJS with cron-based auction closer and MongoDB data storage, all served as via docker-compose.
+Cloud-based Auction API, written in Node.js with cron-based auction closer and MongoDB data storage, all served as via docker-compose.
 Also a non-cloud Python API testing script that queries the API via its public interface.

 ## Academic Declaration